• Skip to primary navigation

 Moving on to plan 3 or is it 4?
 I painted the drawer pulls the same color as the buffet then distressed the paint using the Clorox wipes.
 A winner finally.

-As I've mentioned numerous times in the past sometimes you have to change plans and that's okay.
-Don't be afraid to give something a try.
-It's only paint and can be painted over.....and over.
+As I’ve mentioned numerous times in the past sometimes you have to change plans and that’s okay.
+Don’t be afraid to give something a try.
+It’s only painted and can be painted over…..and over.

-how to paint and distress furniture pulls and knobs
+how to paint old furniture

 This project was fun and I love how it turned out.
-I may have forgot to tell you the number one reason to wet distress paint instead of sanding with a sander.
+I may have forgotten to tell you the number one reason to wet distress paint instead of sanding with a sander.
 The reason is that the original stained finish is saved instead of being rudely sanded away.
 Sanding with sandpaper usually uncovers the raw wood.

 Read my tips and tricks for distressing furniture here...
 What You Should Know About Distressing Painted Furniture And Home Decor